 Growth and Development Checks

-Children grow and develop quickly, so how do you reduce the risk of, or identify and manage potential development issues?
+Children grow and develop quickly.
 A regular check-up with your GP can help track your child’s development and give you insight into potential risk factors in their lives.
-An annual health assessment will ideally give you a heads up on any issues that are presenting themselves and at the very least, give you some peace of mind.
+A child health assessment can help identify issues that are presenting themselves, so they can be managed appropriately.

 Immunising your child is an important step in preparing for a healthy life.
 The government is also offering incentives for parents to ensure children’s immunisations are up-to-date.
 The Family Tax Benefit Part A, the Child Care Benefit and the Child Care Rebate are all tied to childhood immunisations.
 For more information visit the Human Services website or download the immunisation schedule.